-The blood supply to the brain is divided into an anterior and posterior circulation.
-The anterior circulation derives blood from the bilateral internal carotid arteries (ICA) and supplies blood to the majority of the cerebral hemispheres including the frontal lobes, parietal lobes, lateral temporal lobes and anterior part of deep cerebral hemispheres.
-The posterior circulation derives blood from the bilateral vertebral arteries (VA) and supplies the brainstem, cerebellum, occipital lobes, medial temporal lobes and posterior part of deep hemisphere mainly the thalamus.
+The blood supply to the brain divides into an anterior and posterior circulation.
+The anterior circulation derives blood from the bilateral internal carotid arteries (ICA) and supplies blood to the majority of the cerebral hemispheres, including the frontal lobes, parietal lobes, lateral temporal lobes and anterior part of deep cerebral hemispheres.
+The posterior circulation derives blood from the bilateral vertebral arteries (VA).
+It supplies the brainstem, cerebellum, occipital lobes, medial temporal lobes and posterior part of the deep hemisphere, mainly the thalamus.
 The circle of Willis (CoW) is an anatomical structure that provides an anastomotic connection between the anterior and posterior circulations, providing collateral flow to affected brain regions in the event of arterial incompetency.

 The circle of Willis is a ring of vessels connecting the anterior and posterior circulations of the brain.
-The ring is bounded anteriorly by a single anterior communicating artery (ACom) which connects the bilateral anterior cerebral arteries (ACA).
+The ring is bounded anteriorly by a single anterior communicating artery (ACom), which connects the bilateral anterior cerebral arteries (ACA).
 The ACAs course posterolaterally until reaching their lateral-most connection to the ICA, which runs cephalically through the neck and into the brain.
-As each ICA courses, each gives off an ophthalmic artery.
+As each ICA runs its course, they individually give off an ophthalmic artery.
 At the point of connection between the ACA and the ICA, the lateral continuation of the ICA becomes the middle cerebral artery (MCA).
 Coursing posteromedially from each ACA-ICA junction is the posterior communicating artery (PCom).
 The PCom connects the MCA with the posterior cerebral arteries (PCA), which form the posterior-most aspect of the CoW.
 The bilateral PCAs fuse to become the basilar artery (BA).
-The BA courses caudally along the anterior pons, giving off many branches including the superior cerebellar arteries, and pontine arteries, and the anterior inferior cerebellar artery.
-The BA then divides into the bilateral VAs which each give off a posterior inferior cerebellar artery (PICA) and contribute to the formation of a single anterior spinal artery.
+The BA courses caudally along the anterior pons, giving off many branches, including the superior cerebellar arteries, and pontine arteries, and the anterior inferior cerebellar artery.
+The BA then divides into the bilateral VAs, which each gives off a posterior inferior cerebellar artery (PICA) and contributes to the formation of a single anterior spinal artery.

 The circle of Willis acts to provide collateral blood flow between the anterior and posterior circulations of the brain, protecting against ischemia in the event of vessel disease or damage in one or more areas.

-The growth of the occipital lobe and brainstem trigger development of the posterior circulation.
-Early in development, the hindbrain is supplied by blood from the carotid-vertebrobasilar connections via the trigeminal artery (TA), the otic artery (OA), the hypoglossal artery (HA), and the proatlantal artery (ProA).
+The growth of the occipital lobe and brainstem trigger the development of the posterior circulation.
+Early in development, the hindbrain receives vascular supply from the carotid-vertebrobasilar connections via the trigeminal artery (TA), the otic artery (OA), the hypoglossal artery (HA), and the proatlantal artery (ProA).
 When the PCom forms and connects to the distal BA, the TA, OA, and HA regress.
 The ProA remains until the VAs develop.

-Development of the MCA begins around 35 days from the anterior division of the ICA.
+The development of the MCA begins around 35 days from the anterior division of the ICA.
 Meanwhile, the ACA grows medially, leading to the development of the ACom.
-The formation of the ACA and ACom mark the full development of the CoW, typically occurring at 6 to 7 weeks of development.
+The formation of the ACA and ACom marks the full development of the CoW, typically occurring at 6 to 7 weeks of development.

 The anterior circulation of the brain derives from the bilateral ICAs, branches of the common carotid arteries (CCA).
-The posterior circulation is derived from the bilateral VAs, branches of the subclavian arteries.
+The posterior circulation derives from the bilateral VAs, branches of the subclavian arteries.

 There is no evidence to date supporting the existence of conventional lymphatic vessels within the central nervous system (CNS).
 Recent research, however, has described functional lymphatic vessels in the dural sinuses of the CNS and a perivascular network of glial cells (the glymphatic network) that acts to eliminate waste and distribute molecules throughout the brain.

-A complete Circle of Willis is seen in a minority of the population, with many physiologic variants containing duplicated, fenestrated, hypoplastic, or absent vessels in certain regions of the ring.
-Fenestrations occur when a single vessel’s lumen divides into 2 channels that later fuse back together.
-A duplication occurs when 2 arteries with distinct origins fuse into a single, downstream segment.
+A complete Circle of Willis is present in a minority of the population, with many physiologic variants containing duplicated, fenestrated, hypoplastic, or absent vessels in certain regions of the ring.
+Fenestrations occur when a single vessel’s lumen divides into two channels that later fuse back together.
+Duplication occurs when two arteries with distinct origins fuse into a single, downstream segment.
 Fenestrations and duplications are more common in the anterior circulation; the most commonly involved artery is the ACom.
 Hypoplastic arteries are the most common anomalies seen in the CoW, most frequently affecting the PCom or ACom.

 The most common variation in the CoW involves changes in the ACom.
 Examples include ACom duplication (up to 18% prevalence), fenestration (up to 21% prevalence), and an azygous ACA.
-An azygous ACA occurs when the two ACA vessels fuse to form a single, midline vessel, accompanied by the absence of the ACom.
-This is seen in up to 2% of the population.
+An azygous ACA occurs when the two ACA vessels fuse to form a single, midline vessel, accompanied by the absence of the ACom; this occurs in up to 2% of the population.

 Surgical intervention at the base of the brain carries the risk of damaging not only the circle of Willis but other critical structures that lie near it.
 Such is the case with intervention for cerebral aneurysms that often occur within the CoW, or intervention to the pituitary gland.
-There is a risk for potential damage to the optic chiasm with intervention to the anterior or middle CoW or the pituitary gland, and risk for damage to the oculomotor and trochlear nerves with intervention to the posterior CoW.
-Damage to the CoW itself may result in brain ischemia or infarction, depending on the severity of the damage.
+There is a risk for potential damage to the optic chiasm with interventions affecting the anterior or middle CoW or the pituitary gland, and risk for damage to the oculomotor and trochlear nerves with procedures near the posterior CoW.
+Damage to the CoW itself may result in brain ischemia or infarction, depending on the severity of the injury.

 |||Prince EA,Ahn SH, Basic vascular neuroanatomy of the brain and spine: what the general interventional radiologist needs to know.
 Seminars in interventional radiology.
 2013 Sep [PubMed PMID: 24436544]|